itsmejoshleach/itsmejoshleach/README.md

 - Where I have all of my projects

 [My Other Website](https://hacking-people.github.io)
-- This is a website, with social media safety stuff, other things to do with how to stay safe online.
+- This is a website, with social media safety stuff, and other things to do with how to stay safe online.
-- It will also have stuff like; how to hack, and how to protect yourslef from that type of hacks.
+- It will also have stuff like; how to hack, and how to protect yourslef from those types of hacks.

 #About Me
 I am currently a student
-and I work with [@YSJ-Production](https://github.com/YSJ-Production)
+and I work with [@YSJ-Production](https://github.com/YSJ-Production).

 #Social Media
 ##follow me on social media: